Refill Not Landfill

 Facts to get you thinking

 Last year, the average American used 167 disposable water bottles but recycled only 38!
-Water is a local resource that doesn’t require plastic bottles or transportation.
-Filling a water bottle saves a lot.
+In one year, using a reusable water bottle prevents the creation of nearly 1,500 plastic bottles.
+Water is a local resource that does not require plastic bottles or transportation.
+Filling a water bottle saves a lot and eliminates waste.

 Making 400 million disposable coffee cups for American coffee drinkers requires resources.
 To produce this quantity of cups: